morganestes/mm-shipping-options/readme.txt

 = Will this change the shipping options in MemberMouse? =

 No, this only removes the unwanted options from the checkout page.
 Everything else remains as you set it up.

+== Screenshots ==

+1. Getting the ID of the shipping option by hovering over the description.
+2. All defined shipping options available (default).
+3. Shipping options filtered.

 == Changelog ==